 If you come to this section seeking music instruction I would love to chat with you.
-I offer private lessons on guitar, bass guitar, and ukulele, and also work in classroom settings facilitating music intensives, songwriting & theory workshops, and mixed-instrument ensembles for groups of all ages.
+I offer private lessons (Zoom, Skype and in-person) on guitar, bass guitar, and ukulele, and also work in classroom settings facilitating music intensives, songwriting & theory workshops, and mixed-instrument ensembles for groups of all ages.
 Please contact me directly to discuss your needs, to see how I may help, and/or to schedule some lessons.
 If my specialization and approach do not fit your musical calling, I’m happy to help you find an appropriate mentor.
 I work with several teaching-artists whose emphases include guitar, voice, strings, piano, bass, percussion, woodwinds and brass.

 Questing for wisdom on a musical path, I’ve worked with many mentors, and have compiled a number of texts which I now consider foundational for a heart-centered approach to music education.
 In the “resources” section of this site, I offer information about each book, their authors, and how each work has supported my depth psychological research.
 When Music first led me to the guitar, it was like a light-saber sticking out of the sand.
 I would spend the rest of my life learning how to use it.